microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 For reference with this section, please consult [*Register Ordering and Permissions*](#register-ordering-and-permissions) to see the valid addresses and the allowed operations at each address.

 #### Writing to the Device
 After addressing the device, the device will always ACK.
 The 1st data byte sent is the internal address byte.
 In the case of a read (or select only command), this is the only byte sent.
-All successive bytes are written to the registers, eg: the 2nd data byte would be written to the register at address, and the 3rd going into the register at address + 1, etc. After each successfully written byte, the internal address counter increments.
+All successive bytes are written to the registers, e.g.: the 2nd data would be written to the register at address, the 3rd would be written to register at address + 1, etc. After each successfully written byte, the internal address counter increments.
 Figure 2 is a simple flowchart that shows how I<sup>2</sup>C writes are handled, while figure 3 shows an example write.<br>

 <img src="images/I2C_write_flowchart.png"><br>
 *Figure 2 - I<sup>2</sup>C Write Flowchart*<br>